georgy-kirilov/pollvote/README.md

 # pollvote

-A system for creating and voting in polls with complex settings and configurations This repository is used for learning purposes by Georgi and Eduard.
+## A system for creating and voting in polls with complex settings and configurations

+This repository is used for learning purposes by Georgi and Eduard